Vericity/bunny_burrow/README.md

 ```

 ## Notes

+The templates may not be suitable for everyone.
+Be sure to inspect them and remove anything
+that does not apply to your project.

 Due to the locking implementation in `BunnyBurrow::Client#publish`, there is the potential for a
 deadlock if the same client is used to publish on separate threads.
 If that behavior is